schmelczer/frame/README.md

 The frame can only be in one orientation at a time, but I didn't want to limit it to only show portrait or landscape photos.
 So `face_aware_crop` resize-crops to fill the frame while biasing the crop around the faces returned by Immich.
 A landscape shot with room around the subject usually crops cleanly to portrait this way.

 The important guardrail is `heads_fit_in_crop`: before the picker accepts a downloaded candidate, it checks the exact crop window against each face box extended upward to cover the head and padded by `HEAD_SAFETY_MARGIN`.
 If the crop would cut into any visible padded head area, the photo is rejected and another candidate is tried.
-That keeps the aggressive landscape-to-portrait crop from shaving off heads in group photos or edge-framed shots.

 See the following examples from [crop_compare.ipynb](./notebooks/crop_compare.ipynb) that show how the head bounding boxes affect the final crop and which candidates would be accepted or rejected.